node-influx/node-influx/examples/times.md

 })
 ```

-The exception is if you manually ask for a precision of `ms` or coarser in the `options` parameter of [query method](https://node-influx.github.io/class/src/index.js~InfluxDB.html#instance-method-query).
+The exception is if you manually ask for a precision of `ms` or coarser in the `options` parameter of [`Influx#query` method](https://node-influx.github.io/class/src/index.js~InfluxDB.html#instance-method-query).
 Then, we parse your times into normal Dates.

 When writing data to Influx, **all write methods accept NanoDates in all situations**.
 This means if you select data from Influx and want to update a data point, you can pass that time right back into the `write` method.
 (Remember, data within series are unique by their time!)
 If you have a nanosecond timestamp from some external source, you can convert it to a NanoDate using [`toNanoDate`](https://node-influx.github.io/function/index.html#static-function-toNanoDate).